NATIONAL STATIC ELECTRICITY DAY

 How to Avoid the Shock of Static Electricity

-- The drier air of winter months is a better insulator than the more humid air of summer.
-To help prevent static electricity, use a humidifier to put moister back into the air in your home during the winter months.
+- The drier air of the winter months is a better insulator than the more humid air of summer.
+To help prevent static electricity, use a humidifier to put moisture back into the air in your home during the winter months.

 - Our skin is drier in the winter months, too.
 Putting on moisturizer before getting dressed is recommended.